OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

     Publisher-- Send Placements info <br /> with Prebid SSO Cookies -->AdServer[Ad Server]
 ```

-### Step 2: Decrypt the Prebid SSO Data
+### Step 2: Deserialize the Prebid SSO Data

-Via a shared cryptographic key, the Ad Server decrypts the Prebid SSO Cookies
-so that it can read the Prebid SSO Data.
+The Ad Server can then deserialize the cookie for having the Prebid SSO Data.

 Here is the structure of a Pseudonymous-Identifier: